How to Access Property Records in Rhode Island

 Local tax assessors and collectors set tax rates and collect taxes in each municipality.
 The State of Rhode Island Division of Municipal Finances oversees all these local tax officials.

-- Payment Methods - The record will show applicable payment methods, including online, visa, and MasterCard.
+- Payment Methods - The record will show applicable payment methods, including online, Visa, and MasterCard.

 - Account Number and PIN - The document must show the account number and PIN, which are essential in making payments.